Reading Time: 7 minutes

 When setting up, publishing, or sharing content on your school’s social media accounts, the very first question on your mind should always be:

-Exactly WHO am I trying to engage with?
-Which influencers and decision-makers am I hoping to attract to my school’s social media communities?
+Who am I trying to engage with exactly?
+Which influencers and decision-makers will I attract to my school’s social media communities?

 Talk with your team about which audiences matter most in terms of enrollment.
-You might be targeting recent high school graduates from China, Saudi Arabia, and Vietnam.
+You might target recent high school graduates from China, Saudi Arabia, and Vietnam.
 Or, you’re hoping to engage with high school counsellors who may recommend your language school to seniors.
-If you’re an intensive language summer camp for kids, you’ll need to target parents.
+You must target parents if you’re an intensive language summer camp for kids.

-Each institution will have its own particular niche audience – local, abroad, or perhaps both.
+Each institution will have its niche audience – local, abroad, or perhaps both.
 Understanding their motivations, concerns, and decision-making behaviors is crucial for creating social media communities that attract and convert.

 2. Articulate Your School’s Social Media Goals

-It’s easy to get lost in the ever-expanding sea of social media options out there.
+It’s easy to get lost in the ever-expanding sea of social media options.
 Each month brings new tools, channels, and means of audience engagement.

 What is it you hope to achieve on social media?
 Consider which outcomes matter most.